Skip to content

 About DDE

 You shouldn’t have to choose between your passions for music and another discipline.
-The Dual Degree at Eastman (DDE) program at the University of Rochester combines the resources of the College and the Eastman School of Music.
+The Dual Degree with Eastman (DDE) program at the University of Rochester combines the resources of the College and the Eastman School of Music.
 It allows you to combine your interest in music with a specific academic discipline offered at the College.

 For this program, you would apply separately to the world-renowned Eastman School of Music and Arts, Sciences & Engineering, and pursue a bachelor of music and a bachelor of arts or science simultaneously.
 Typically, a DDE student can complete the requirements for both degrees in five years.
 During that time, you’ll receive focused counseling and opportunities to work closely with esteemed faculty.
 Dual degree students are housed in Eastman’s Student Living Center, given the curricular emphasis at Eastman in the first years of study.
 The two campuses are just a few miles apart, and frequent shuttle buses make it easy for you to commute between them.